elyymiranda/SMC2023/README.md

 <a id="2">[2]</a> Da Costa, R. F., Varella, M. T. N., Bettega, M. H. F., & Lima, M. A. P. (2015).
 Recent advances in the application of the Schwinger multichannel method with pseudopotentials to electron-molecule collisions. _The European Physical Journal D, 69_(6), 159.

 <a id="3">[3]</a> Santos, J. S. D., Da Costa, R. F., & Varella, M. T. N. (2012).
 Low-energy electron collisions with glycine. _The Journal of Chemical Physics, 136_(8), 02B616.

+<a id="4">[4]</a> Abdoul-Carime, H., E. G. F. de Miranda, and M. T. do N Varella.
+"Low-energy (0–9 eV) electron interaction with gas phase 1, 3-dichlorobenzene: an experimental and theoretical study."
+Physica Scripta 99.12 (2024): 125401.

+---

+## Acknowledgments

+**What this repository provides:**

+This repository contains a **user-friendly interface** for the Schwinger Multichannel Method with Pseudopotentials (SMCPP), developed by Ely Miranda.
+The contributions include:

+- **Bash scripts** for automated input file generation for all calculation steps
+- **Installation script** (`installsmc`) that compiles all code components
+- **Pseudo-spectrum analysis tools** for resonance identification
+- **Complete documentation and tutorials** with working examples

+**Original SMC code:**

+The underlying FORTRAN implementation of the SMC method represents decades of development by the scientific community, particularly:
+- UNICAMP (Universidade Estadual de Campinas) version
+- Contributions from researchers cited in references [[1]](#1), [[2]](#2), [[3]](#3)

+**The base SMC code is NOT included in this repository.** To obtain it, please contact the researchers listed in the [Obtaining the SMC Base Code](#obtaining-the-smc-base-code) section.

+This interface was inspired by workflow automation seen in Columbus and NewtonX software packages.

+**Citation:**

+If you use these scripts in your research, please cite this repository and the relevant SMC method papers above.

+---

 # Installation Guide